ibm-cloud-docs/pattern-webapp-openshift-vpc/reference-architecture-pattern-name.md

 the toc attributes on the H1, repeating the values from the YAML header.
  -->

-After the introduction, include a summary of the typical use case for the architecture.
-The use case might include the motivation for the architecture composition, business challenge, or target cloud environments.

 ## Architecture diagram

 {: #architecture-diagram}

-*Figure 1.
-Reference Architecture for cluster design of E-commerce microservices solution*

-![A diagram of a computer network Description automatically generated](./image1.png)
+![A diagram of a computer network Description automatically generated](./image/2b4a6209bfdd026fbdbe4b80d5a0613d.jpg)

-Figure 1 `<!-- this is the diagram caption -->`
+Figure 1 `<!Reference Architecture for cluster design of E-commerce microservices solution->`

 Figure 1 detailed description goes here